Efficiency and complexity of price competition among single-product vendors: Preliminaries

-Our setting includes a set $M$ containing $m$ vendors targeting a large population of buyers.
-The buyers are classified into $n$ buyer types from a set $N$.
-We denote by $\mu_i$ the volume of buyer type $i$.
-Each of these buyers has a non-negative valuation $v_{ij}$ for vendor $j$ (representing the satisfaction each buyer of type $i$ has when buying the product of vendor $j$).
-Each vendor $j$ has a non-negative cost $c_j$ per unit of product; we refer to $c_j$ as the {\em production cost} of vendor $j$.
-The objective of each vendor $j$ is to determine a price $p_j$ for its product; naturally, $p_j\geq c_j$ so that the vendor always has non-negative profit.
-A {\em price vector} $\pp=(p_1,...,p_m)$ (containing a price per vendor) defines a {\em demand set} $D_i(\pp)$ which, for each buyer type $i$, denotes the set of vendors that maximize the utility of the buyers of type $i$, i.e., $D_i(\pp)=\arg\max_{j\in M}\{v_{ij} - p_j\}$.
-Intuitively, the demand set for buyers of type $i$ consists of the most attractive vendors for these buyers.
-We assume that the operator $\arg\max_{j\in M}$ returns (a set containing) an artificial vendor which represents an ``abstain'' option that a buyer has when its maximum utility (over all vendors) is non-positive.
-With a small abuse of notation, we introduce an extra vendor into $M$ in order to represent this abstain option for buyers; this vendor has production cost of $0$, it always has a price of $0$, and the valuations of buyers for it are $0$.
 A {\em buyers-to-vendors assignment} (or, simply, an {\em assignment}) is represented by an $n\times (m+1)$ matrix $\xx$ which denotes how the volume of the buyers of each type is split among different vendors.
 In particular, the entry $x_{ij}$ denotes the volume of buyers of type $i$ that are assigned to vendor $j$ and it must be $\sum_{j\in M}{x_{ij}}=\mu_i$ for every buyer type $i$.
 An assignment $\xx$ is {\em consistent} to a price vector $\pp$ if $x_{ij}>0$ implies $j\in D_i(\pp)$.
 We can interpret such an assignment as maximizing the utility of buyers given the price vector $\pp$.
-We will denote by $t_i(\xx,\pp)=\sum_{j\in M}{x_{ij}(v_{ij}-p_j)}$ the total utility of buyers of type $i$ given a price vector $\pp$ and a consistent assignment $\xx$.
+We will denote by the total utility of buyers of type $i$ given a price vector $\pp$ and a consistent assignment $\xx$.